 There was a change of management in May 2014 when John Joyce took over the helm.
-Joyce set out a new strategy which included raising profit margins to 30% and becoming a top 20 firm with PEP of between £300,000 and £1million.
-In 2014/15 he got near it, with average PEP reaching £491k, and the the top of equity leaping 67% from £560,000 to £936,000.
-In 2015/16, average PEP grew 39% to £682,000 (attributable to a reduction in the number of equity partners from 94 to 87), while net profit increased almost 26% from £47.1m in 2014/15 to £59.1m.
+Joyce set out a new strategy which included raising profit margins to 30% and becoming a top 20 firm with PEP of between £300,000 and £1million and revenue of £250 million.
+In 2020, even with a Covid dip, PEP was £690,000 (down from from £727,000 in the previous year), and global revenue rose 4% to £288m.

 The firm also won praise for the people and partners: "Great place to work, normal people who excel at their work but are fun to be with".
-One associate gushes “There are loads of nice people.
+One associate gushed, “There are loads of nice people.
 The likes of which will say hello to you in the corridor or urinate on you if you're on fire”.
 Although this is presumably not official Fire Marshall procedure at the firm.

-"was farcical and widely derided within the firm as a bad joke", did not fall on deaf ears.
+There were a few grumbles about wedge, but staff complaints about the previous "vague" and "erratic" bonus scheme which, said an associate, "was farcical and widely derided within the firm as a bad joke", did not fall on deaf ears.
 One said, "we do now actually HAVE a bonus scheme structured to stand a better than nigh-impossible chance of an annual pay out".